 Rolando, trim and tanned, with iron-grey hair, has a mission to foster Abruzzo culture.
 He looks like an art impresario, but his day job is cooking, and for the restaurant’s Saturday dinner, he was doing an Abruzzo special: Pecora (sheep, not lamb) with mountain herbs and potatoes.
 It’s a secret recipe, he said, but I’m going to reveal it.

-This is what you need: a 35-kilo sheep; two crates of flat-leaved parsley; a container of rosemary branches; a few armfuls of just- gathered mountain herbs (various thymes, sage, some bitter leaves and some variety of mint); 40 or so carrots; a similar number of onions; a dozen or so garlic bulbs; a few celery heads with leaves; a liter of oil and more than a liter of white wine.
+It is what you need: a 35-kilo sheep; two crates of flat-leaved parsley; a container of rosemary branches; a few armfuls of just- gathered mountain herbs (various thymes, sage, some bitter leaves, and some variety of mint); 40 or so carrots; a similar number of onions; a dozen or so garlic bulbs; a few celery heads with leaves; a liter of oil and more than a liter of white wine.
 You’ll also need potatoes (same volume as the lamb when boned).
 Boil the beast for two hours in water.
 Get rid of large quantities of fat.
 Boil for another five hours.
 Remove big bones.

 Do not be distracted by the fact that they are roasting in the sun and now have green hands and watering eyes.
-In a giant pan, arrange boned sheep and an equal volume of potatoes in layers with herbs, dousings of oil and sprinklings of salt.
+In a giant pan, arrange boned sheep and an equal volume of potatoes in layers with herbs, dousings of oil, and sprinklings of salt.
 Pour over a liter or so of white wine.
 Simmer for two hours.

 Enough locals made the journey up to the village to fill the dining room.
 There was a festive mood.
 But up at the castle, things were not going well for the good guys.
 The Manxmen had gained control.
-And below, in the valley, the embers of the fire were glowing, looking unnervingly like a camp of Saracen invaders. — © New Statesman
+Below, in the valley, the embers of the fire were glowing, looking unnervingly like a camp of Saracen invaders. — © New Statesman